lummasharp/lumma-modules/README.md

 ### Automation
 - Improved GlowingMushroomMacro
 - Improved GlowingMushroomESP
-- AutoCraft - Currently crafts only chum buckets.
+- AutoCraft - Currently crafts only full chum buckets.
 - AutoMobyTrade - Automatically exchanges Glowing Mushrooms for Empty Chum Buckets using /call moby or the abiphone.
 - AutoSell - Sells full chum buckets using the bazaar.
 - More coming soon